This site is called mmx

 - extendable (I want this to be something that evolves with me over the next 5, 10, 15 years)

 Another reason I wanted to create the compiler myself was so that I could add features over time that are typically only available on "hosted platforms," such as bidirectional linking and other memex-style data graph functions.
-I noticed that Oscean as well as others on the webring were able to do this.
-How cool.

 The compiler is able to pull context from inbound links to pages.
 This is achieved by building a node tree when compiling the templating language to HTML.
 The correct a